syncfusion-content/document-processing-docs/Document-Processing/installation/Installation-errors.md

 ### Problem

-**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio for FileFormats under your account.
+**Error Message:** Sorry, we are unable to find a valid license or trial for Essential Studio for Document Processing under your account.

 <em>**Offline installer**</em>